-HeimLantz has been working with government contractors throughout MD, DC and northern Virginia since the mid-eighties.
-From start-ups, set-aside programs to larger established contractors, we have maintained a number of relationships in this space over 20 years.
-Government contractors have all the tax, audit, M&A, exit strategies, and wealth management concerns that other businesses have, but most importantly, they have a whole host of unique needs surrounding contract compliance and the constant effort to maximize cost recovery.
+HeimLantz has been working with government contractors throughout Maryland, Washington DC, and northern Virginia since the mid-eighties.
+From start-ups and set-aside programs to larger established contractors, we have maintained a number of relationships in this space over 20 years.
+Government contractors have all the tax, audit, M&A, exit strategies, and wealth management concerns that other businesses have, but, most importantly, they have a whole host of unique needs surrounding contract compliance and the constant effort to maximize cost recovery.

 Here are the typical areas of greatest concern.
-Through this list you’ll begin to see that we intimately understand the headaches you face, and we are uniquely qualified to help your company succeed:
+As you read this list you’ll begin to see that we intimately understand the headaches you face, and understand that we are uniquely qualified to help your company succeed:

 - Dealing with DCAA and successfully surviving a DCAA or other Government oversight agency audit

 - Compliance: Cost accounting standards, Federal Acquisition Regulations (FAR) – what are allowable costs?

 - Rate justifications and buildup methods

 - Definition, delineation and justification for direct costs, fringe costs, indirect costs, overhead costs, G&A costs